Fulbright Finalist Resources

 IIE Participant Portal

 All required Fulbright documents will be submitted to the Institute of International Education (IIE) via the IIE Participant Portal.
 You can log in to the IIE Participant Portal with the email address that IIE has on file.
 When accessing the portal for the first time, click the “Forgot your password?” link and enter your email address.
 If you later change your email address on file with IIE, your log-in for the portal will also change to the new email address.
+View the IIE Participant Portal instructions for more guidance on how to use the portal.

 1. Uploading Required Documents